tdb-alcorn/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Bicycles crossing 	| Keep right         							|

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
-This compares favorably to the accuracy on the test set of ...
+This compares poorly to the accuracy on the test set of 93.1%.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)